Uganda's Drought-Breaking Journey of Historic Proportions

 One tournament where Uganda has utilized its talent has been Africa's other notable tournament.
 Unlike the Africa Cup of Nations, the African Nations Championship is exclusive to African nation's players of their respective domestic leagues.
 This tournament typically occurs in years when the Africa Cup of Nations does not happen, and in 2014, its matches counted as full international fixtures.
 Uganda participated in four editions since this tournament's inception in 2009.

 Miya had garnered attention for his play.
 Instantly it was time to make history, and on Sept.
 4, 2016, Uganda had a simple scenario: win and get in.
-With one flick of the ball, Miya shot the goal that ultimately lifted Uganda out of the 39-year drought.
-Although Uganda finished second behind Burkina Faso, its 13 points in the six games were enough as one of the two best runners-up.
+With one flick of the ball, Miya shot the goal that proved vital.
+Uganda finished second behind Burkina Faso, but its 13 points in the six games were enough as one of the two best runners-up.

-Uganda qualified for the 2017 Africa Cup of Nations after 39 years of waiting.
+After 39 years, Uganda qualified for the Africa Cup of Nations.

 Though it would be the first nation eliminated from the 2017 Africa Cup of Nations after a pair of 1-0 losses to Egypt and Ghana, Uganda fought valiantly.
 Miya, whose goal against Comoros sent Uganda to the tournament, scored Uganda's lone goal in a 1-1 draw that eliminated Mali from the competition.